TYMichaelsen/mmtravis/README.md

 Get started
 -----------

-Keep an eye out for or get started page, Comming soon!
+Keep an eye out for a get started page, Comming soon!
 For now, go to the [References](https://tymichaelsen.github.io/mmtravis/) page to see a list of available functions.

 Blog posts about mmtravis